ApT3rn/ApT3rn/README.md

-# 💫 Hello:
+# 💫 Hi:
-🔭 I am currently looking for a job<br>🌱 I'm studying backend development, playing a little with the frontend<br>⚡ I go fishing in the summer<br>💬 My email: leonidon.artiom@gmail.com
+👨‍💻 My name is Artiom Leonidov<br>🔭 I am currently looking for a job<br>🌱 I'm studying backend development, playing a little with the frontend<br>⚡ I go fishing in the summer<br>💬 My email: leonidon.artiom@gmail.com

 ## 🌐 Socials: